Brocken: Fauna

-Several animal species have adapted to the conditions of life on the Brocken.
+Several animal species have adapted to the conditions of life on Brocken.
 For example, the water pipit (Anthus aquaticus) and the ring ouzel both breed in the area around the summit.

-The viviparous lizard occurs on the Brocken in a unique, dark-colored variant, Lacerta vivipara aberr. negra.
+The viviparous lizard occurs on Brocken in a unique, dark-colored variant, Lacerta vivipara aberr. negra.
 The common frog (Rana temporaria) can also be found here.
 Insects are very numerous.
 There are many beetles including ground beetles such as Amara erratica, and hundreds of species of butterfly.
 The cabbage white here produces only one generation per year compared with two in the lowlands.

 Some mammal and bird species that occur here are relics of the ice age, including the northern bat (Eptesicus nils soni), the alpine shrew (Sorex alpinus) and the ring ouzel.